duality-solutions/Dynamic/doc/multiwallet-qt.md

 This allows the construction of multiple WalletView objects, each rendering a distinct wallet.

-A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into DarkSilkGUI.
-At present it contains the WalletView instances for the wallets and does little more than passing on messages from DarkSilkGUI to the currently selected WalletView.
-It is a WalletFrame instance that takes the place of what used to be centralWidget in DarkSilkGUI.
-The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to DarkSilkGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.
+A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into DynamicGUI.
+At present it contains the WalletView instances for the wallets and does little more than passing on messages from DynamicGUI to the currently selected WalletView.
+It is a WalletFrame instance that takes the place of what used to be centralWidget in DynamicGUI.
+The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to DynamicGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

-Changes to darksilk.cpp
+Changes to dynamic.cpp
 ----------------------
-darksilk.cpp is the entry point into darksilk-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
-Most importantly will be the way it instantiates WalletModels and passes them to the singleton DarkSilkGUI instance called window.
-Formerly, DarkSilkGUI kept a pointer to a single instance of a WalletModel.
+dynamic.cpp is the entry point into dynamic-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
+Most importantly will be the way it instantiates WalletModels and passes them to the singleton DynamicGUI instance called window.
+Formerly, DynamicGUI kept a pointer to a single instance of a WalletModel.
 The initial change required is very simple: rather than calling `window.setWalletModel(&walletModel);` we perform the following two steps: